benharmonics/gsftp/README.md

 - `?`: toggle help menu

 ## Installation
-Note that you will need the development packages of openssl installed.
+Note that you will need the development packages of OpenSSL installed.

 Ubuntu
 ```bash